suppletree/tidydata/CodeBook.md

 6. The final merged dataset is downloaded to *tidy_data.txt*
 7. A second dataset is created by grouping the subject and activity and calculation the mean for every column.
 8. This second data set is downloaded as *second_dataset_with_averages.txt*
+9. The variables in run_analysis.R are described below:

+*trainData*: Contains training observation data *trainLabel*:Contains Activity Labels from the training data set *trainSubject* : Contains Subject data from the training data set *testData* : Contains test observation data *testLabel* :Contains Activity Labels from the test data set *testSubject*: Contains Subject data from the test data set *mergedData* : join of *trainData* and *testData* *mergedLabel* : join of *trainLabel* and *testLabel* *mergedSubject*: join of *trainSubject* and *testSubject* *tidyData* : contains only mean and standard deviation columns of the merged data and descriptive variable names.